KoesGroup/Snakemake_ChIPseq_PE/README.md

 Snakemake pipeline made for reproducible analysis of paired-end Illumina ChIP-seq data.
 The desired output of this pipeline are:

 - Quality controls files to check for the quality of the reads.
-Reads are processed by programs such as fastqc and deeptools in order to produce graph that are easily readable and inform quickly about the quality of the experiment.
+Reads are processed by programs such as fastp and deeptools in order to produce graph that are easily readable and inform quickly about the quality of the experiment.

 - Portable visualization files `bigwig files`, these files have a `.bw` extension and are relatively small (compared to sam and bam files).
 There are used to visualize the read coverage over a genome and can be simply be drag and drop in a genome viewer such as [IGV](http://software.broadinstitute.org/software/igv/), [JBrowse](https://jbrowse.org) or [UCSC](https://genome.ucsc.edu).